Rizzler Sports Logo

 Minimum play rules.
 Most recreational leagues require every player to bat and play the field for a minimum number of innings.
 Little League's minimum play rule requires every player to play at least one at-bat and six consecutive defensive outs.

 Catcher-to-pitcher restrictions.
-A catcher who catches four or more innings typically cannot pitch in the same game, and vice versa.
-The exact thresholds differ by league.
+In Little League, a player who catches four or more innings cannot pitch that calendar day, and a pitcher who throws 41 or more pitches cannot move to catcher that day.
+Exact thresholds differ by league.
 See Little League's catcher-to-pitcher rule.

 Substitution and re-entry rules.
 Can a player re-enter the game after being substituted?
 The answer depends on your league.
 Little League substitution rules are more restrictive than travel ball rules.